apache/airflow/UPDATING.md

 ## Airflow 1.10.7

+### Changes in experimental API execution_date microseconds replacement

+The default behavior was to strip the microseconds (and milliseconds, etc) off of all dag runs triggered by by the experimental REST API.
+The default behavior will change when an explicit execution_date is passed in the request body.
+It will also now be possible to have the execution_date generated, but keep the microseconds by sending `replace_microseconds=false` in the request body.
+The default behavior can be overridden by sending `replace_microseconds=true` along with an explicit execution_date

 ### Infinite pool size and pool size query optimisation

 Pool size can now be set to -1 to indicate infinite size (it also includes